K-theory and formality: The theorem of Shiga and Takahashi

-\begin{definition} If \GK is a \ccpair such that the isotropy action of $K$ on $G/K$ is equivariantly formal we will for brevity call the pair $(G,K)$ \defd{isotropy-formal}.
-If $G/K$ is formal, we will call the pair \GK \defd{formal}.
+\begin{definition} \dead{In this section, all unadorned tensor products are taken over $\Q$.} If \GK is a \ccpair such that the isotropy action of $K$ on $G/K$ is equivariantly formal we will for brevity call the pair $(G,K)$ \defd{isotropy-formal}.\footnote{\ For consonance with the previous sections one might well prefer the isotropy subgroup to be $H$, but to harmonize with previous work and also to not use ``$H$'' both for this group and cohomology, we prefer $K$ in this section. } If $G/K$ is formal in the sense that its minimal model is quasi-isomorphic to its cohomology ring,\num{Def.
+5.1} we will call the pair~\GK \defd{formal} as well.
 Note that $BK = EG/K$ admits a right $N_G(K)$-action given by $eK\.n = enK$ and $BG = EG/G$ admits a trivial $N_G(K)$-action making the quotient map $BK \lt BG$ equivariant.
-It follows the ring map $\HG \lt \HK$ is also equivariant, so its image lies in the invariant subring $\defm{\HKN} \ceq (\HK)^{N_G(K)}$.
-This trivial observation explains our odd obsession with invariant subrings.
-Because the action of the identity component of $N_G(K)$ on $BK$ is homotopically trivial, the group effectively acting on $\HK$ is the component group $\defm N \ceq \pi_0 N_G(K)$. \end{definition}
+It follows the ring map $H_G^* \lt H_K^*$ is also equivariant, so its image lies in the invariant subring $\defm{\HKN} \ceq (H_K^*)^{N_G(K)}$.
+This trivial observation explains our apparent fixation on invariant subrings.
+Because the action of the identity component of $N_G(K)$ on $BK$ is homotopically trivial, the group effectively acting on $H_K^*$ is the component group $\defm N \ceq \pi_0 N_G(K)$. \end{definition}

 The original Shiga--Takahashi theorem is the following: